Nonlinear spectral analysis: A local Gaussian approach: Visualisations and interpretations

+Several tuning parameters must be selected in order to compute the $m$-truncated local Gaussian spectral density estimates $\hatlgsdM[p]{\LGp}{\omega}{m}$, and the values used for the plots in this section are given below.
+Note that these parameters have been selected in order to provide a \textit{proof of concept} for the fact that nonlinear dependency structures can be detected by this approach, and the quest for \enquote{optimal parameters} is a topic for further work.
+The interested reader can consult \cref{app:sensitivity_analysis} in the Supplementary Material for a sensitivity analysis of the different tuning parameters.

-The initial step of the computation of $\hatlgsdM[p]{\LGp}{\omega}{m}$ is to replace the observations $\TSR{\yz{t}}{t=1}{n}$ with the corresponding pseudo-normal observations $\TSR{\widehatzz{t}}{t=1}{n}$, cf.\ \cref{def:lgsd_estimator}, i.e.\ an estimate of the marginal cumulative density function $G$ is needed.
+\textbf{The pseudo-normalisation:} The initial step of the computation of $\hatlgsdM[p]{\LGp}{\omega}{m}$ is to replace the observations $\TSR{\yz{t}}{t=1}{n}$ with the corresponding pseudo-normalised observations $\TSR{\widehatzz{t}}{t=1}{n}$, cf.\ \cref{def:lgsd_estimator}, i.e.\ an estimate of the marginal cumulative density function $G$ is needed.
 The present analysis has used the rescaled empirical cumulative density function $\widehatGz{\!n}$ for this purpose, but the computations could also have been based on a logspline-estimate of~$G$.
-For the time series investigated in this section, a preliminary investigation indicated that the two normalisation procedures created strikingly similar estimates of $\hatlgsdM[p]{\LGp}{\omega}{m}$, so the computationally faster approach based on the rescaled empirical cumulative density-function has been applied for the present investigation.
+A preliminary test revealed that the two normalisation procedures created strikingly similar estimates of $\hatlgsdM[p]{\LGp}{\omega}{m}$, so the computationally faster approach based on the rescaled empirical cumulative density-function has thus been applied for the present investigation.

-The \textit{pointwise confidence intervals} shown in the plots are all based upon \mbox{$R=100$} replicates.
-Repeated independent samples from the known model was used to construct the pointwise confidence intervals in \cref{sec:Some_simulations}, whereas block-bootstrap was used for the real data example in \cref{sec:Real_data}.
-The lower and upper limits of the pointwise confidence intervals are based on the $0.05$ and $0.95$ quantiles of the resulting collection of estimated local Gaussian spectral densities (truncated at lag~$m$), and thus gives the estimated 90\% pointwise confidence intervals for~$\lgsdM[p]{\LGp}{\omega}{m}$.